HISTORY OF

 Brad Bertelli

-Meet Historian Brad Bertelli
+Meet Brad Bertelli

 This page is imbued with the diligent research and expert insights of Florida Keys Historian Brad Bertelli, a devoted chronicler of Islamorada's colorful past.
 We are indebted to his expertise and passion for keeping the legacy of Islamorada alive for generations to come.